Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

+We demonstrate our method on a range of nonlinear dynamical systems relevant to neuroscience.
 Many theoretical models have been proposed in neuroscience to represent different schemes of computation.
-We apply the proposed method to four such low-dimensional models: a ring attractor model as a model of internal head direction representation, an nonlinear oscillator as a model of rhythmic population-wide activity, a biophysically realistic cortical network model for a visual discrimination experiment and a chaotic atttractor.
+For the purpose of interpretable visualization, we choose to simulate from two or three dimensional dynamical systems.
+We apply the proposed method to four such low-dimensional models: a ring attractor model as a model of internal head direction representation, an nonlinear oscillator as a model of rhythmic population-wide activity, a biophysically realistic cortical network model for a visual discrimination experiment and a chaotic attractor.

+In the synthetic experiments, we first simulated state trajectories by respective differential equations, and then generated either Gaussian or point process observations (to mimic spikes) via Eq.~\eqref{eq:lik} with corresponding distributions.
+The parameters $\vC$ and $\vb$ were randomly drawn, and they were constrained to keep firing rate $<60$~Hz on average for realistic spiking behavior.
+All observations are spatially $200$-dimensional unless otherwise mentioned.
 We refer to their conventional formulations under different coordinate systems, but our simulations and inferences are all done in Cartesian coordinates.
+Note that we focus on online learning in this study and always train our model with streaming data, even while comparing with offline methods.

 The approximate posterior distribution is defined recursively in Eq.~\eqref{eq:recog} as diagonal Gaussian with mean and variance determined by corresponding observation, input and previous step via a recurrent neural network.
-We use one hidden layer MLP in this study.
+We used a one-hidden-layer MLP in this study.
 Typically the state noise variance $\sigma^2$ is unknown and has to be estimated from data.
 To be consistent with Eq.~\eqref{eq:prior:n}, we set the starting value of $\sigma^2$ to be $1$, and hence $\bm{\mu}_{0} = \bm{0}, \vs_{0} = \vI$.
 We initialize the loading matrix $\vC$ by factor analysis, and column-wisely normalize it by $\ell_2$ norm every iteration to keep the system identifiable.